welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 ## Guided rule templates

-As told before, guided decision tables do not allow to define logical disjunctions.
-Instead guided rule templates give us a suitable tool for doing so.
+As already mentioned in the previous section, guided decision tables do not allow to define logical disjunctions.
+On the other hand, guided rule templates give us a suitable tool for doing so.

-Almost all cable rules have been defined by this tool.
+Almost all cable rules have been defined with this format.

 In order to create a new guided rule template you have to select `Add asset` option on the project page of the Business Central and then `Guided rule template`.
 Give a name to your asset, choose the package where you want to save